webmodularity/battle-knights/hardhat/README.md

 | *Undead*     | Stamina          | Luck              | 1%        | M (100%)         |

 ### Attributes
-Attribute scores are generated randomly on chain (3d6) but capped at a sum of 84.
+Each knight is allocated 84 total attribute points.
+The knights attributes are rolled on chain using 3d6 for a possible range of 3-18 for each attribute score.
+Attribute distribution is influenced by race (a halfling will always have lowest roll as size) but each knight has a total of 84 attribute points regardless of race or luck.
 No knights with super lucky rolls dominating.
-Each knight has a total of 84 attribute points - just distributed differently.

 | Attribute        | Range    | Combat Bonus                 |